 6 Years Old

 This model is 6 years old.
-She weighs 41 lbs and is 42 inches tall.
+She weighs 41 pounds and is 42 inches tall.
 In high back booster mode, the Graco Tranzitions offers her a solid belt fit.
 The shoulder belt lays across the midpoint of her shoulder and the lap portion of the belt is across her hips.
 She’s on the small side for a booster rider; we’re pleased to see that the Tranzitions fits her well.

 8 Years Old

-This model is 8 years old, 4’3″, 65 lbs and at the top of the height range for the Tranzitions in booster mode.
+This model is 8 years old, 4’3″, 65 pounds and at the top of the height range for the Tranzitions in booster mode.
 He declared it comfortable, though his legs were a little long for the thigh support provided.